Why is an LEI code required?

 The Global LEI System (GLEIS) was developed by the G20 in 2011, in response to the 2008 global financial crisis.
-This is when the need for a more transparent financial system became evident.
+This was when the need for a more transparent financial system became evident.

-The Legal Entity Identifier (LEI) is a unique number, otherwise referred to as a code, that allows the identification of any organization or legal entity on a worldwide database.
+The Legal Entity Identifier (LEI) is a unique number, otherwise called a code, that allows the identification of any organization or legal entity on a worldwide database.
 The LEI code is a combination of 20 letters and numbers.

 Just like us citizens have some form of a national identification number, your business should now have a global identification code as well.

 The purpose of the LEI is, therefore, simple, it helps you to recognize legal entities free of charge, on a globally accessible database.
 This results in more security around international transactions, shortcuts to Know Your Customer (KYC) processes, and all that whilst boosting transparency throughout the global financial system.

 A company’s LEI record will contain public data such as their name, address, where they are registered, and whether they are a branch, or owned by another parent company.
 You’ll be able to access the database by using the LEI Register’s search tool.

 What happens if I don’t renew my LEI?

 The LEI is an ISO standard and is primarily required for any legal entity that undertakes financial transactions or operates within today’s financial system, especially within the US, UK, or EU.

 The statement “no LEI, no trade”, speaks for itself.
 Without an LEI code, your trades will be blocked.